80% of people never leave home without their phones in hand.

 Pay attention to these stats:

-As you can see from the graph, most of the research is done prior to arriving at the store.
+Most of the research is often done prior to arriving at the store.

 What golden opportunity does this give us?
 Offer extra incentives or coupons to mobile users to get them into your store.

 A study by Nielsen indicates that consumers use their smartphones differently depending on the type of store.

 For more complicated stores people spend more time reading reviews.
 In case of simpler products like food, they’re more interested in coupons.

 Mobile shoppers appreciate a good deal.
 82 percent of 25- to 34-year-old shoppers say they would switch brands if they received a mobile offer for a competing product while in a store.

 According to a nationwide survey of more than 1,000 shoppers, almost all (90%) young smartphone users are interested in real-time mobile promotions delivered to their smartphones while shopping in a store.

 “Given that a majority of shoppers enter stores with only rough shopping lists, they are incredibly impressionable when they are in the aisle.
 As brand marketers look for new ways to feature their products when shoppers are considering the competition, they should look no further than something consumers already have in hand – their smartphones.”